Genesis Financial Solutions Maryland Loan Class Action Settlement

 application was submitted from Maryland and where Genesis — through agreements with a third-party bank —

-estimates there may be as many as 125,000 class members.
-Excluded are people whose claims are
+estimated there may be as many as 125,000 class members.
+Excluded were people whose claims were

 barred by the statute of limitations, Genesis's employees and representatives, and court personnel.

-If you received a notice about this settlement by mail or email, Genesis's records indicate that you are
+If you received a notice about this settlement by mail or email, Genesis's records indicated that you

-Genesis will pay $4,000,000 into a Settlement Payment Fund used to pay cash to class members who
+Genesis paid $4,000,000 into a Settlement Payment Fund used to pay cash to class members who

-submit a valid claim.
-Separately, and on top of that fund, Genesis will pay the settlement's
+submitted a valid claim.
+Separately, and on top of that fund, Genesis paid the settlement's

 administrative costs, $1,700,000 in attorneys' fees and costs, and an incentive award to the class

-representative — none of which reduces the money available to class members.
-In total, Genesis will pay
+representative — none of which reduced the money available to class members.
+In total, Genesis paid

 $5,825,000.

-Genesis estimates that, if all eligible class members file and administrative costs stay at or below
+Genesis estimated that, if all eligible class members filed and administrative costs stayed at or below

 $200,000, each valid claimant would receive a net payment of approximately $30.
-If fewer than all
+If money remained

-The settlement also requires Genesis to give Maryland cardholders at least 45 days' notice before changing
+The settlement also required Genesis to give Maryland cardholders at least 45 days' notice before changing

 the arbitration terms in their cardholder agreements.